CuAuPro/alpr-system/README.md

 You also need to create persistend database file.
 To create a directory in and set up a volume for the backend alpr.db, follow these steps:

+### Persistent Database File <a id='pesistent-db'></a>
+You need to create a persistent database file.
+To set up a volume for the backend alpr.db, follow these steps:
 1. Create Directory: Open a terminal and run the following command to create a directory named `alpr-system` in `/var/opt/docker/database`: